Houses in Germany. Profitable investments in Saxony.

 Sale through the court!

-The property is located in the cozy town of Schwarzenberg, Saxony, in eastern Germany.
+The property is located in a cozy town Schwarzenberg, federal state of Saxony, in eastern Germany.

 Residential and commercial complex with an area of approx. 1,850 m2 is located on its own land plot of approx. 1,500 m2, which is also for sale and is already included in the price stated by the seller.